Morphclue/digimon-world-survey/README.md

-# digimon-world-survey
+# Survey results about Digimon World
-Data and R-code for survey conducted about Digimon World 1.
+Data and R-code for a survey conducted about Digimon World for the PSX.